Kgkkjjj/WebBrowser/README.md

 Root privileges are required for the installation step.
 Ensure the required build dependencies for GTK and WebKit2GTK are installed on your system.

+## Developer Tools

+OpenB ships with an integrated Web Inspector for debugging web pages.
+Click the **DevTools** button on the toolbar or press **F12** to toggle the inspector for the current page.
+This allows you to inspect HTML, CSS and JavaScript just like in other modern browsers.